OmarEhab007/Data_Engineering_Mentorship/readme.md

+# Important Notice
+This repo is no longer maintained.
+The latest maintained version can be found [here](https://github.com/ahmedshaaban1999/Data_Engineering_Mentorship/tree/main)

 # Learning Resources

 This repository contains a list of learning resources organized by levels for various topics.
 Choose the level that matches your skill and knowledge to find appropriate resources for your learning journey.